 And for you, sweet readers, who will be alone during the upcoming holiday season, now is the time to make a concerted effort to call a friend.
 Or you can join a group, or think about helping others.
 Without companionship during the holiday season, you may feel like a lost soul.

 My Ultimate Concierge and I are spending Thanksgiving in Scottsdale with my daughter, Jenny, my son-in-law, Bruce, and our grandchildren.
 We are already looking forward to our togetherness.
 Together, we will shop, set the table, share turkey, pumpkin pie, lots of laughter, and love.
+Planning for the holidays often takes weeks, and the anticipation of one holiday can shape our plans and expectations for the future.

 ROOT YOURSELF WITH A TRIBE

 To be rooted within a tribe of people is a very important need of the human soul.
 Smoothing out complicated in-law dynamics should be the first and most important item on your to-do list.
-You are the matriarch, the hostess, the mom, and the mother-in-law.
-This means you are in charge of “making miracles” as well as your delicious turkey.
+Family gatherings often include not just in-laws but also spouses and extended family, and the dynamics between spouses and their in-laws can greatly affect the overall atmosphere.
+Marriage brings together different families, making it essential to respect the relationships with both your own parents and your husband’s parents.

 PROBLEMS WITH IN-LAWS

 As I rack my brain to lump the problems into a manageable narrative, I come up with four thoughts.
 Believe it or not, it took an hour of thinking because the range of problems is gigantic!
+At some point, you may need to decide what boundaries are necessary to maintain your standing and well-being during these events.

-1. Avoid Tension
+- Avoid Tension

-2. Kill the in-laws with kindness
+- Kill the in-laws with kindness

-3. No expectations
+- No expectations

-4. Neutral topics!
+- Neutral topics!

 AVOID TENSION – KILL THE IN-LAWS WITH KINDNESS

 When I am the hostess, I want to avoid tension by killing my in-laws with kindness.
-Thus the first two ingredients on my marketing list are: Avoid tension and kill them with kindness
+Thus the first two ingredients on my marketing list are: Avoid tension and kill them with kindness.

 How will I deal with the normal emotions of a mother-in-law?
 What will make both in-laws ‘feel’ relaxed and happy (if that is possible) at our table?